How to Run Android Apps on Windows 11 After WSA (Best Alternatives)

 • Keep Windows Security / antivirus enabled

-• Use a dedicated Google account for testing if you’re cautious
+• Use a dedicated Google account for emulator/testing if you want extra separation

 Avoid this:

-• Granting Accessibility permissions to unknown apps (on Android emulators too)
+• Granting Accessibility permissions to unknown apps (even inside an emulator—this can be abused)

-Can you sync data between PC emulator and Android phone?
+Can you sync data between a PC emulator and your Android phone?

 Yes—often.